w3champions/website/README.md

     };
 }
 ```

-3) Run the project (F5) in visual studio.
-This usually opens a browser window with blank page.
-Copy the url of the page (eg. https://localhost:44336/).
-4) Change the `BASE_URL` of ui to the backend url you just copied: https://github.com/w3champions/w3champions-ui/blob/master/public/env.js#L3
-6) You should be able to login as admin.

 ### Deploying to a Pull Request Environment
 If you branch starts with "DEPLOY_" azure will create a automatic deployment for your pull request, so you can test it in an isolated environment.
 It will be deployed to whatever comes after "DEPLOY_".
 For example, if my branch is called DEPLOY_add-new-language the pr will be published to https://add-new-language.w3champions.com.
 The https certificate will be generated after the deployment, but this can take some time.